Thursday, 14 July 2016

 The dining room was graceful and old-fashioned, with long net curtains, a chandelier and a great empty fireplace.
-Our hostess was quite in keeping with the décor, small and plump, with neatly crimped hair and an apron.
+Our hostess was quite in keeping with the décor, small and plump, with neatly crimped hair and a spotless apron.

 Apart from one other person, we were the only diners, although the place had been almost full at lunch time.

 We decided that we were celebrating not only Bastille Day, but also the average of our two birthdays (thankyou, Dataman!), and chose the three-course blackboard menu for €18.

 The first course was a mixed salad, which was as fresh and crisp as if madame had just hurried out with an umbrella and picked the leaves from her garden.
 The bread, with its big leathery holes, was a delightful accompaniment.

 Then we had steak with green peppercorn sauce, another favourite, and finished off with crème brûlée.
 Even though I am normally a complete non-eater of desserts, I broke with tradition tonight, as I was trying to put some meat on my sadly depleted bones.

 It was not the most adventurous menu, indeed it was standard French fare, but we enjoyed it greatly, and went upstairs to our room in a very contented frame of mind.